4 Tips On How To Increase Sales on Amazon Today

 While ranking your product on Google may attract researchers and browsers, Amazon attracts buyers.

-With all this potential for sales you might be wondering why yours is falling short.
+With all this potential for sales, you might be wondering why yours is falling short.
 Check out these 4 tips on how to increase your sales on Amazon today.

 1. Get Reviews

-Online reviews are the modern world of mouth.
+If you want to improve Amazon Sales, online reviews are the modern world of mouth.
 According to Forbes “88 percent of consumers trust online reviews as much as a personal recommendation”.

 With an online era where vendors are no longer a smile in a storefront but a name on a webpage, the trust of a potential customer can be hard to get.
 This is why online reviews are everything.